Chapter 2 : 1. The Unmanned Lighthouse

 Damn.
 Her throat swelled painfully as she thought of her fiancé.
 How he’d probably laugh and make some joke about being a bad influence if he was here now.

-“Who are you?” he asked, repeating the ongoing question as if it could snap her out of the daze and sum up everything he wanted to know.
+“Who are you?” he asked, repeating the ongoing question as if it could snap her out of the daze and call up everything he wanted to know.

-“I changed history,” she panicked.
-Her hands ran through the thick tendrils, clutching at her hair.
+“I changed history,” she whispers.
+She lifted a hand to run through the thick tendrils, clutching at the base of her hair.
 Breathing rapidly, her eyes searched around as if looking for a tear in space and time.
 “I stole Harry.
 I stole you.
 Oh no, no no no!”
 She crouched down, holding Harry close as she tried to breathe, “I’ve made a mess of everything.”

 “You kidnapped Harry, you mean.
 And myself.
 From Hagrid no less.”
 The girl was verging on hysterical.
 Lowering his wand carefully, in case it was a trick, he tried to catch her eyes.
 “Are you all right?”